adansari/Msfx.DI/README.md

 Very basic .net dependency injection framework allow developers to write loosely coupled components.
 ## Features
 - **No** default injection
-- Lightweight, fast and zero boilerplat required
+- Lightweight, fast and zero boilerplate code required
-- Registration and Auto-Injection by Convention
+- Registration and Auto-wiring by Convention
 - Inject dependencies by Type or Type name
+- Lifetime manager to manage instance life, currently local and static `default` instaces are being supported
+- Controlled scanning i.e Current Namespace `default`, Recursive Namespace and Assembly
+- Very little to learn to use this framework effectively
+- Higly flexible and extensible design

 ## Status
 ***Under review***